West Central Lacrosse League: 2004

 The 2004 regular season basically saw a repeat finish of the previous year, although Port Coquitlam finished tied for points with Abbotsford.
 Vancouver Vipers picked up its first and only win of the regular season at the expense of Port Coquitlam.
-Port Moody and Port Coquitlam met again in the playoff championship - with the game going into overtime but this time Port Moody walking away with the Gale Lloyd trophy in an exciting 9-8 victory.
-Abbotsford defeated Vancouver 11-7 in the re-match for the bronze medal game.
+Port Moody and Port Coquitlam met again in the playoff championship, with the game going into overtime but this time Port Moody walking away with the Gale Lloyd trophy in an exciting 9–8 victory.
+Abbotsford defeated Vancouver 11–7 in the re-match for the bronze medal game.

 One major change which occurred prior to the 2004 campaign was the adoption of one central arena location in Port Coquitlam for all games regardless which teams were playing.
 In the inaugural season, a different team would host games each weekend at their own home arena.
 Players complained about the travel (especially back-to-back Saturday-Sunday games played in Abbotsford and Vancouver-Kerrisdale) and confusion over scheduling locations, so the decision was made to centralize everything out of Port Coquitlam Arena.
-Since then, just over 80% of all league games have been played at Port Coquitlam Arena - with the remainder re-scheduled elsewhere when not available.
+Since then, just over 80% of all league games have been played at Port Coquitlam Arena — with the remainder rescheduled elsewhere when not available.

 2005

-On February 23, 2005 the North Shore Indians from North Vancouver were approved and joined as the league's first expansion team.
-Port Coquitlam and Port Moody met yet again in the playoff finals - this time Port Coquitlam taking the trophy home with a 10-8 win.
+On February 23, 2005, the North Shore Indians from North Vancouver were approved and joined as the league's first expansion team.
+Port Coquitlam and Port Moody met yet again in the playoff finals — this time Port Coquitlam taking the trophy home with a 10–8 win.

 In October 2005, during the off-season, Vancouver's executive decided to rename the team the Burrards to keep in line with all other Vancouver box lacrosse teams from minor up through to senior level.

 2006

-In 2006, the league's fourth campaign, Port Moody dropped the unpopular PoCoMo moniker and proceeded to shellshock the league with its 10-0 start.
-Port Moody walked away with the championship in an easy 11-3 win versus North Shore, while Abbotsford took the bronze against Vancouver.
+In 2006, the league's fourth campaign, Port Moody dropped the unpopular PoCoMo moniker and proceeded to shellshock the league with its 10–0 start.
+Port Moody walked away with the championship in an easy 11–3 win versus North Shore, while Abbotsford took the bronze against Vancouver.

 Despite the overwhelming dominance of Port Moody (who went on to win the Alcan Cup Invitational Senior C Championship held in Prince George and then capped it up the following week with winning British Columbia Senior C provincial championships in Richmond and New Westminster), the league saw the closest parity and balanced play between teams since the league started.